The Bankrate promise

 In South Carolina, it usually costs less than $50 to file an SR-22 certificate.
 The exact cost varies slightly based on the insurance company.
 If your license has been suspended, you will also have to pay a $100 license reinstatement fee.

 Drivers who have an SR-22 on their record will also pay higher-than-average car insurance rates, especially those convicted of a drug- or alcohol-related offense.
-South Carolina drivers who get caught without insurance will also pay a high premium when they go to purchase a policy, even with liability-only coverage.
+South Carolina drivers who get caught without insurance will also usually pay a high premium when they go to purchase a policy, even with liability-only coverage.

 Drivers who are required to purchase South Carolina SR-22 insurance will have the certificate on their record for a minimum of three years.
-It is possible that you would need to have the certificate on your record for longer than three years depending on the type of violation and the number of offenses you have committed.
+It is possible that you would need to have the certificate on your record for longer than three years depending on the type of violation and the number of offenses or repeat offenses you have committed.

 SR-22s in South Carolina are not expensive.
 You will pay a small filing fee, which is usually less than $50.
 Remember that SR-22 insurance is not actually a true form of insurance, so factors like your age, credit score, ZIP code, gender and the type of car you drive have no impact on the SR-22 cost.

 To find cheap SR-22 insurance in South Carolina, call a few insurance providers that offer SR-22s and ask about their filing fee.
 Choose the company that charges the cheapest filing fee, even if it is not your personal car insurance provider.
 You might also consider shopping around for new car insurance quotes during this time.
 If you can find a cheaper premium than you’re currently paying, you might be able to avoid a big rate increase.